isomerpages/mlaw-corp/news/speeches/_posts/2026-02-12-post-Minister's Opening Address.md

 4.&nbsp;Let me start by saying a few words about Singapore and Fiji, because we share more than just a few common interests.
 In the interest of time, I'll mention two.
 First, we love our rugby, but that is where the similarities end, because Fiji is a world champion, Singapore, well, we just love our rugby.
 In fact, the Flying Fijians – as Fiji's fabled Rugby Sevens team is known – is very well known in Singapore.
 They had a dominant and commanding performance at the recent HSBC Sevens in Singapore about two weekends ago.
 They were successful, not just this year, but also the year before that.
 Theirs is a story of resilience.
 At the Rugby Sevens, the finals took place between Fiji and France.
 No disrespect to France, but at halftime, the Fijians were 12 points behind.
 They caught up in the second half, and won the match to take the championship.
 That is resilience.
 I speak a lot about sports, because in my previous hat, before I became the Law Minister, I was the Sports Minister.&nbsp; I enjoy sports, and I can see the qualities and the characteristics of someone who takes part in sport in almost every profession that we see, and it includes the law.
 My congratulations to Fiji for yet another rugby trophy, putting it in the hands of the Commonwealth.
 Singapore has also taken the opportunity to offer our Singapore Sports Hub at Kallang to be Fiji's home away from home.
 We have said to our Fiji counterparts, every time you want to play outside of Fiji, look at Singapore as your home away from home.&nbsp;

 {:start="5"}
 5.&nbsp;Our second common interest is that we both embrace mediation as an important form of dispute resolution - a conciliatory, amicable way of resolving disputes which arise, whether it is between neighbours and the community, or in higher value contracts, or even in big scale investor state disputes.
 An amicable solution is always preferable.
 Respecting the sanctity of contracts but still preserving the value of relationships - this was the essence and ethos of the foundation and thinking behind the Convention.
 Hence, Singapore worked on the Mediation Convention for several years.
-In fact, if you look at this photograph here, this was the very last day of the Singapore Convention on Mediation (SCM) negotiation that took place at the United Nations (“<b>UN</b>”).
+In fact, if you look at this photograph here, this was the very last day of the Singapore Convention on Mediation (“<b>SCM</b>”) negotiation that took place at the United Nations (“<b>UN</b>”).
 You can see the smiling faces, because everyone has signed off on the Convention.
 That eventually culminated in the Singapore Convention on Mediation that then opened for signing in 2019.

 ![Conclusion of three-year negotiations on the Singapore Convention on Mediation at the United Nations](/images/CLMM%202026/CLMM_1.jpg)
 <center><i>Conclusion of three-year negotiations on the Singapore Convention on Mediation at the United Nations</i></center>